 You can also use simple bodyweight exercises using a pull up bar and other machines to work the forearms.

-- Reverse cable curls: With your back to the cable machine, grip a lower pulley curl your arm forward and bring your hand up to the shoulder, like a biceps curl.
+Grasp a lower pulley with your back to the cable machine and curl your arm forward and up to the shoulder, similar to a biceps curl.

-- Towel pull ups: We know that pull ups builds thick arms and strong grip.
-Holding a towel instead of a bar, however, increases the amount of work on your arms – now, you have to hold the towel tightly just to stay up and even squeeze a little bit harder just to pull yourself up.
-Don’t be surprised if you can only do one or two reps in your first try.
+We all know that pull-ups develop thick arms and a strong grip.
+Holding a towel instead of a bar, on the other hand, increases the amount of work your arms have to do – you now have to hold the towel tightly just to stay up, and you might even have to squeeze a little harder to pull yourself up.
+Do not be surprised if you are only able to complete one or two reps.